Indiana

 Investing in Agriculture

-Life insurers have invested more than $780 million in agricultural loans, including $145 million in Pulaski County, $52 million in White County, and $25 million in Fulton County.
-These and other life insurer-issued loans provide the working capital farmers need to purchase and upgrade equipment, buy and expand land.
+Life insurers have invested nearly $780 million in agricultural loans, including $124 million in Pulaski County, $50 million in White County, and $25 million in Fulton County.

 Retail3